-Emotionally intelligent people have higher potential to be successful than those who aren’t.
+Emotionally intelligent people have a higher potential to be successful than those who aren’t.

 Social competence can be defined as your aptitude in understanding and interpreting the feelings, behaviour and motives of other people.
 It also includes the ways in which you manage and improve the quality of your relationships.